bienflorencia/hotspots-of-change/README.md

 ## CITATION

-> Grattarola F. (2024) A continental-wide decline of occupancy and diversity in five charismatic Neotropical carnivores.
-Zenodo.
+> Grattarola F. (2024) A continental-wide decline of occupancy and diversity in five Neotropical carnivores. *Zenodo*.
 [DOI from Zenodo provided once the GitHub repository is archived].
 [Data/Code]

-> Grattarola F., Tschernosterová K., & Keil P. (2024) A continental-wide decline of occupancy and diversity in five charismatic Neotropical carnivores.
-Global Ecology and Conservation.
+> Grattarola F., Tschernosterová K., & Keil P. (2024) A continental-wide decline of occupancy and diversity in five Neotropical carnivores. *Global Ecology and Conservation*.
+[DOI]

 If you use our underlying data, please cite the **source** data as well.